-If you have concerns about wildlife in and around your neighborhood or you live in an area where there are some wildlife issues.
-Here you will find information that may help you better understand wildlife behavior and ways to help prevent further wildlife conflicts.
-The Los Angeles Department of Animal Services has a Wildlife Division to aid residents in rectifying problems and some of the uneasiness that many people are now facing with wildlife.
-This program allows for a department representative to provide on-site evaluations, education on methods of exclusion, deterrents and discouragement of wildlife forays into our city neighborhoods.
+The Los Angeles Department of Animal Services has Animal Control Officers to aid residents in rectifying problems and some of the uneasiness that many people face with wildlife.
+This program allows for a Department representative to provide on-site evaluations, education on methods of exclusion, deterrents and discouragement of wildlife forays into our City neighborhoods.
 It is not the intention of the Department of Animal Services to remove wildlife from residential areas.
-Rather, the Department is hoping to rectify most problems through neighborhood education and individual homeowner attention.
+Rather, the Department is working to rectify most problems through neighborhood education and individual homeowner attention.
 This is a multi-tiered program designed to help neighborhoods better deal with wildlife issues, and further lessen contact with these animals by investigating changes in both human and wildlife behavior.

 Prior to 1994, the Department of Animal Services did routinely trap and euthanize coyotes.
 The focus at that time was simply to remove problem animals.
 Due to changes in thinking within and outside the department, studies in coyote behavior and new laws pertaining to trapping, the practice was stopped.
 The removal of coyotes temporarily resolved problems but failed to address the real issues.